 We found 4 neurologists who accept Blue Advantage Gold HMO 101 near Amarillo, TX.

-Dr. Ruby Saulog works as a neurologist.
-Patients gave her an average rating of 2.5 stars out of 5.
-Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO are among the insurance carriers that Dr. Saulog honors.
-She graduated from the University of Santo Tomas Faculty of Medicine and Surgery.
+Dr. Ruby Saulog's medical specialty is neurology (brain & spinal cord disease).
+The average patient rating for Dr. Saulog is 2.5 stars out of 5.
+She takes several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
+Dr. Saulog is a graduate of the University of Santo Tomas Faculty of Medicine and Surgery.

-Dr. Razi Rashid is a neurology (brain & spinal cord disease) specialist in Amarillo, TX.
-He accepts Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He studied medicine at Loyola University Chicago, Stritch School of Medicine.
-Dr. Rashid is affiliated with Amarillo VA Health Care System.
+Dr. Razi Rashid is a physician who specializes in neurology (brain & spinal cord disease).
+He is professionally affiliated with Amarillo VA Health Care System.
+He takes Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+Dr. Rashid graduated from Loyola University Chicago, Stritch School of Medicine.

 Conditions / Treatments